 Patrick Grady: To ask the Secretary of State for International Development, whether she has met representatives of the SCL group or Cambridge Analytica.

 Patrick Grady: To ask the Secretary of State for International Development, whether her Department or its agencies has entered into contracts with SCL group or Cambridge Analytica; and if she will make a statement.

-Patrick Grady: What recent progress he has made in negotiations on the UK leaving the EU.
+Patrick Grady: What recent discussions he has had with the Chancellor of the Exchequer on funding for the diplomatic service after the UK leaves the EU.